LarsEKrueger/bite/readme.md

 simply not developed.
 The architecture and the API of all modules are subject to (sometimes drastic) changes from version to version.

+One example of this are the various messages that show up during startup (e.g.
+`bite: cannot set terminal process group ...`).
+These messages are the result of an as-of-yet incomplete integration of bash.
+They will go away with the next releases.

+One built-in command that is definitely missing right now, is `complete`.
+This is deactivated along with whole completion mechanism.
+It should be available with 0.8 release.

+Also, `bind` is also missing as the key-mapping mechanism in bite is not yet implemented.

 You are welcome to try it out.
 This section will give you an overview on how to download and build BiTE.